-Data protection is for us an absolute priority.
-The use of our website is possible without indication of personal data; however, if a data subject wishes to use special services of the company via our website, the processing of personal data may be necessary.
-If the processing of personal data is necessary and there is no legal basis for such processing, we usually obtain the consent of the person concerned.
+Data protection is a top priority for us.
+The use of our website is possible without providing personal data; however, if a data subject wishes to use special company services via our website, the processing of personal data may become necessary.
+If the processing of personal data is necessary and there is no legal basis for such processing, we generally obtain the consent of the data subject.

-The processing of personal data, such as the name, address, e-mail address or telephone number of a data subject, must always comply with the General Data Protection Regulation (GDPR) and the national data protection rules. protection of the data that is applicable to us.
-Through this data protection policy, we wish to inform the general public of the nature, scope and purpose of the personal data we collect, use and process.
-In addition, the persons concerned are informed, by means of this data protection declaration, of the rights to which they are entitled.
+The processing of personal data, such as the name, address, e-mail address or telephone number of a data subject, must always comply with the General Data Protection Regulation (GDPR) and national regulations of data protection applicable to us.
+Through this data protection policy, we wish to inform the general public of the nature, scope and purpose of the personal data that we collect, use and process.
+In addition, data subjects are informed by means of this data protection declaration of the rights to which they are entitled.

 As controller, we have implemented many technical and organizational measures to ensure the most comprehensive protection of personal data processed through this website.
 However, data transmissions via the Internet may in principle have security deficiencies, so that absolute protection can not be guaranteed.